Screenwriting Camp June 25, to Friday, June 29, 2018

 *Students must be at least 16 years of age to live on campus.

-Registration Form - A non-refundable deposit of $100 is required with registration to reserve your spot.
+Registration Form - A non-refundable deposit of $100 is required with registration to secure your spot.

 Participation Agreement - All registered students will need to complete the participation agreement.